 - 4+: Assets in this category contain no objectionable materials.

-- 9+: Assets in this category may contain mild or infrequent occurrences of cartoon, fantasy or realistic violence, and infrequent or mild mature, suggestive, or horror-themed content which may not be suitable for children under the age of 9.
+- 9+: Assets in this category may contain mild or infrequent occurrences of cartoon, fantasy, or realistic violence, and infrequent or mild mature, suggestive, or horror-themed content that may not be suitable for children under the age of 9.

 - 12+: Assets in this category may also contain infrequent mild language, frequent or intense cartoon, fantasy or realistic violence, and mild or infrequent mature or suggestive themes, which may not be suitable for children under the age of 12.